aolayeye/Weather_Data_Analysis/README.md

 ## Summary
 ### Additional Query 1
-Our additional query provides summary statistics for June and December for precipitation
+Our additional query 1 provides summary statistics for June and December for precipitation

 #### June and December Summary Statistics [Precipitation]
 ![June_Prcp_Summary_Stats](https://user-images.githubusercontent.com/67847583/122621349-df7bd200-d05a-11eb-8e1b-02d03bc99611.png)
 ![December_Prcp_Summary_Stats](https://user-images.githubusercontent.com/67847583/122621354-e4408600-d05a-11eb-8dd7-d52fb580a815.png)

-#### Interpreting the June and December Temperature Results
+#### Interpreting the June and December Precipitation Results
 Using a T-Test, we can detrmine if the mean precipitation values are different for the two months.
 To do so, we have to define our Null and Alternate Hypothesis.
 1. Null Hypothesis: µjune = µdecember (the means of both populations are equal)
 2. Alternate Hypothesis: µjune ≠ µdecember (the means of both populations are not equal)